StrawberSam/RecyandCo/Documentation/Stage3_Technical Documentation.md

   - Implemented with Pytest in Python.

-  - Example: test that ScoreService.add_score() correctly increments tokens in the wallet.
+  - Example: test that ScoreService.add_score() correctly increments the user’s total score.

 - <b>Integration Tests (API)</b>:

   - Performed with Postman.

-  - Example: POST `/api/scores` should create a new score record and update the wallet balance.
+  - Example: POST `/api/scores` should update the user’s total score.

 - <b>Manual Tests (critical user flows)</b>:<br>
   Manual checks of essential scenarios from an end-user perspective:

   - User registration → new account appears in the database.

-  - Login → username and wallet balance are displayed.
+  - Login → username and total score are displayed.

-  - Play a game → score saved and tokens awarded.
+  - Play a game → score saved and total score updated.

-  - Purchase in the shop → balance decreases and item is added to the inventory.
+  - Purchase in the shop → total score decreases and item is added to the inventory.

 <b>Deployment Pipeline</b>